hsivonen/encoding_rs/README.md

   rewriting the CJK encoders totally, so the speed isn't as good as what could be achieved by using even more memory / making the binary even langer.
-* Made UTF-8 to UTF-16 decode faster for non-ASCII below U+1000 and
+* Made UTF-8 decode and validation faster.
-  for Hangul.
 * Add method `is_single_byte()` on `Encoding`.

 ### 0.8.10